Zimbabwe’s Relentless Dictatorship

 Three years ago, I lived briefly in Harare, Zimbabwe.
 Having just finished my first year of graduate school, I worked for one of the country’s leading human rights organizations.
 Unfortunately, Zimbabwe was and still is a mess.

 According to Zimbabwe’s Electoral Commission (ZEC), President Robert Mugabe has just “won” another five years in office.
 The results of the vote are questionable and one member of the ZEC has already resigned in protest.
 US Secretary of State John Kerry issued a firm statement on August 3.
-In addition to emphasizing that the US didn’t think the election results were credible, Kerry cited voters roll irregularities, media bias and problems related to the security forces.
+In addition to emphasizing that the US didn’t think the election results were credible, Kerry cited voters roll irregularities, media bias, and problems related to the security forces.
 He also mentioned that many of the country’s political reforms – prescribed in the new constitution and the Global Political Agreement (GPA) – remain unfulfilled.

-Mr. Kerry went on to note that, “We urge the Southern African Development Community and the African Union to address their concerns with the electoral process, as well as those raised by domestic monitoring groups.
+Mr. Kerry went on to note, “We urge the Southern African Development Community and the African Union to address their concerns with the electoral process, as well as those raised by domestic monitoring groups.
 The Government of Zimbabwe needs to chart a way forward that will give the people of Zimbabwe the opportunity to express their most fundamental democratic right in a free and fair environment.
 We further call on all parties to refrain from violence during this period.”

 It’s disappointing that electoral observers from the African Union (AU) and the Southern African Development Community (SADC) have already approved the vote.
 A perennial disappointment, South African President Jacob Zuma has also accepted the results.